 Our Palisades Interstate Park Hike

 So we got back in the car and drove a little further until we reached another picnic area.
 We parked again and started looking for the white trail.
 Luckily it didn’t take us too long to find it.
 Still, something didn’t seem quite right.
 It seemed we found the Palisades shore trail but the directions for our hike said you would be going uphill.
-Although our path was marked with white, it was pretty level.
+Yes, our path was marked with white, but it was pretty level.

 We decided we had already wasted too much time trying to find this hike, that we should just follow this path for a bit and then just turn around.
 If we didn’t start hiking soon, we would run out of time.
 It was a good decision.
 The path went right along the Hudson River and the views were stunning.

 We stopped and took pictures every so often during our hike in the Palisades.
 It was such a peaceful place and the Fall colors were just starting to show.
 I could hear the waves from the Hudson and it was calming.
 We only came across a few other hikers.
 The path was relatively flat although you had to be careful some stones were loose.
 After a little while, we turned around and headed back to the car.

 When we got back to the beginning of the trail, I noticed a sign I hadn’t seen before.
 It said that the Alpine picnic area was 5 miles away.
 I knew we weren’t in the right place, but where we parked the road ended.
 I didn’t realize there are actually three different entrances to Palisades Interstate Park.
 We should have used the Alpine entrance.